emscripten-core/emscripten/site/source/docs/api_reference/html5.h.rst

   :rtype: |EMSCRIPTEN_RESULT|

+.. c:function:: EMSCRIPTEN_RESULT emscripten_sample_gamepad_data(void)

+  This function samples a new state of connected Gamepad data, and returns either EMSCRIPTEN_RESULT_SUCCESS if Gamepad API is supported by the current browser, or EMSCRIPTEN_RESULT_NOT_SUPPORTED if Gamepad API is not supported.
+Note that even if EMSCRIPTEN_RESULT_SUCCESS is returned, there may not be any gamepads connected yet to the current browser tab.

+  Call this function before calling either of the functions emscripten_get_num_gamepads() or emscripten_get_gamepad_status().

 .. c:function:: int emscripten_get_num_gamepads(void)

-  Returns the number of gamepads connected to the system or :c:type:`EMSCRIPTEN_RESULT_NOT_SUPPORTED` if the current browser does not support gamepads.
+  After having called emscripten_sample_gamepad_data(), this function returns the number of gamepads connected to the system or :c:type:`EMSCRIPTEN_RESULT_NOT_SUPPORTED` if the current browser does not support gamepads.